-The staff, Board of Trustees, and the wider school community are working together for the betterment of your children and their learning.
+The staff, Middleton Grange School Board, and the wider school community are working together for the betterment of your children and their learning.
 We encourage you as parents to take up the many opportunities to be involved in our school:

 - Join in class activities

 - Go on field trips

 - Assist as a reader/writer for tests

 - Support parent evenings by your attendance

 - Attend sports days or school productions

-- Assist the HSN's work in the school

-- Put yourself forward as a parent board member on the Board of Trustees
+- Put yourself forward as a parent Board Member on the School Board

 - Volunteer your time or services to the adventure race at the end of the year, our major annual fundraiser.

-- Assist the Middle School in service project coordination and organization
+- Assist the Middle School in service project coordination and organisation